 You may also want to take advantage of employee assistance programs offered by companies mandated by law to provide certain types of services or benefits.

 The legal steps required by the CRA to create a buffer zone for a business are complex.
-The agency may issue guidance or regulatory approvals (under the provisions of the Personal Business Improvement Act) that may facilitate implementing the buffer zone requirements on specific parameters, as long as certain conditions are met.
+The agency may issue guidance or regulatory approvals (under the Personal Business Improvement Act) that may facilitate implementing the buffer zone requirements on specific parameters, as long as certain conditions are met.
 A business must closely monitor developments within the CRA area to ensure that conditions laid down by the agency remain relevant and current at all times.